-2017 Hawaii Highway Safety Improvement Program Program Methodology Does the State have an HSIP manual or similar that clearly describes HSIP planning, implementation and evaluation processes?
-Yes To upload a copy of the State processes, attach files below.
-File Name: HSIP report2006.doc Select the programs that are administered under the HSIP.
-HRRR Enter additional comments here to clarify your response for this question or add supporting information.
-Program: HRRR Date of Program Methodology: 9/9/2006 What is the justification for this program?
-[Check all that apply] FHWA focused approach to safety What is the funding approach for this program?
-[Check one] Funding set-aside What data types were used in the program methodology?
-[Check all that apply] Crashes Exposure Roadway Functional classification Fatal and serious injury crashes only Lane miles What project identification methodology was used for this program?
-[Check all that apply] Crash frequency Crash rate
+Enter additional comments here to clarify your response for this question or add supporting information.

+Program: HRRR Date of Program Methodology: 9/9/2006 What is the justification for this prog gram?
+[Check all that apply] FHWA focused approach to safety What is the funding approach for th is program?
+[Check one] Funding set-aside What data types were used in the pro- ogram methodology?
+[Check all that apply] Crashes Exposure Roadway Fatal and serious injury crashes only Lane miles Functional classification Lane miles logy was used for this program?
+[Check all t What project identification methodo Crash frequency Crash rate that apply]
-Are local roads (non-state owned and operated) included or addressed in this program?

-2017 Hawaii Highway Safety Improvement Program Are local road projects identified using the same methodology as state roads?
-Yes Describe the methodology used to identify local road projects as part of this program.
+2018 Hawaii Highway Safety Improvement Program Are local road projects identified using the same methodology as state roads?

+Describe the methodology used to identify local road projects as part of this program.

+Methodology for local roads use the crash frequency because of the lack of traffic volume data.
+Methodology for State roads use the crash rate.

 How are projects under this program advanced for implementation?

+Other-Submitted to be included in the STIP.
+Follow with collaboration with the Districts.

 Select the processes used to prioritize projects for implementation.
 For the methods selected, indicate the relative importance of each process in project prioritization.
 Enter either the weights or numerical rankings.
 If weights are entered, the sum must equal 100.
 If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).

+Rank of Priority Consideration

-Ranking based on B/C: 2 Available funding: 1 Cost Effectiveness: 3 Enter additional comments here to clarify your response for this question or add supporting information.
+Ranking based on B/C : 2 Available funding : 1 Cost Effectiveness : 3

 What percentage of HSIP funds address systemic improvements?

-18 HSIP funds are used to address which of the following systemic improvements?
+HSIP funds are used to address which of the following systemic improvements?
 Please check all that apply.

+Rumble Strips

-Rumble Strips Enter additional comments here to clarify your response for this question or add supporting information.
+Enter additional comments here to clarify your response for this question or add supporting information.

 What process is used to identify potential countermeasures?
-[Check all that apply] Engineering Study Crash data analysis Enter additional comments here to clarify your response for this question or add supporting information.
+[Check all that apply]

+Engineering Study Crash data analysis

+Enter additional comments here to clarify your response for this question or add supporting information.